nishantBudia/Object-Detection-in-an-Urban-Environment/README.md

 # Object Detection in an Urban Environment

+## Overview

+Object Detection is a use case of Convolutional Neural Networks having a great amount of uses.
+From smart factory systems to parking systems, it can improve current systems in a veriety of areas.
+However, the use case we are concerned with here is for Self Driving cars.
+Object Detection is big part of the Self Driving car stack.
+The camera sensor contains a huge amount of information and making use of that is crucial in designing a system like this.

+This project aims to implement an object Detection Algorithm using the Tensorflow Object Detection API to perform Bounding Box Object Detection on a subset of the Waymo Open Dataset.
 ## Data

 For this project, we will be using data from the [Waymo Open dataset](https://waymo.com/open/).